PHILIPPINES TRAVEL GUIDE CONTENTS

 Safety: Lately, the Philippines has been considered an unsafe country to visit due to the war of drugs that President Duterte has waged.
 Apart from this, there are also strong government warnings to avoid all travel to western and central Mindanao and the Sulu archipelago because of terrorist activity and clashes between the military and insurgent groups.

 Language: Despite being home to multiple dialects, Tagalog is considered as the National language.
 However, one of the most beautiful things about the Philippines is that almost everyone speaks English which makes it easier to communicate with the locals.

-Festivals and Celebrations: Undoubtedly, wherever you are in the Philippines, there is a big party, festival, or fiesta (local celebration) going on.
+Festivals and Celebrations: Undoubtedly, wherever you are in the Philippines, there is a big party, festival, or fiestas (local celebration) going on.
 It is very common for people to invite complete strangers to join in on the fun.
 A few big ones though are Ati-Atihan in Kalibo which is near Boracay (January), Sinulog in Cebu (January), and Masskara in Bacolod (October).
 These festivals generally comprise of big street parades with locals showing off their indigenous native costumes.
 Expect to have lots of street dancing, and local rum drinking.

 Philippines Trip Planning

 While you can visit the Philippines all year round, it is generally better to avoid the wet or rainy season.
 Although with the exception of big typhoons, during the wet season, days are more likely to be hot with short rain showers in the afternoon so it isn’t entirely too bad.
 In a nutshell, the weather in the Philippines can be broken down into two parts.
 The dry season (January-May) and wet season (June-December).